Azure-Samples/communication-services-dotnet-quickstarts/AccessTokensWithCustomIdQuickstart/README.md

 Validation successful: Both identities have the same ID as expected.

-Issued access token with 'chat' scope:
-Token expires at: 6/13/2025 5:49:30 PM +00:00
+Cleaning up: Deleting identities...

 Deleted identities.
 ```

 The key points to observe:
-- A standard ACS identity is created first
 - Two custom identities are created using the same custom ID (`alice@contoso.com`)
 - Both custom identity calls return the **same identity ID**, demonstrating that custom IDs map consistently to the same ACS identity
-- An access token is successfully generated for the custom identity
+- Access tokens are generated for the custom identity during the creation process
 - All resources are properly cleaned up at the end

-## What the Sample Does

-- Creates a standard ACS identity to demonstrate regular identity creation.
-- Demonstrates Access Tokens with Custom Id by creating a user with a custom ID (`alice@contoso.com`) and retrieving its details.
-- Validates that using the same custom ID returns the same ACS identity on subsequent calls.
-- Issues access tokens for custom identities with different scopes.
-- Demonstrates proper resource cleanup by deleting created identities.

 ## Key Features Demonstrated

-- **Standard Identity Creation**: Shows how to create regular ACS identities
-- **Identity Creation**: Uses custom IDs to create mapped ACS identities
+- **Custom Identity Creation**: Uses custom IDs to create mapped ACS identities
 - **Identity Persistence**: Validates that custom IDs map consistently to the same ACS identity
 - **User Detail Retrieval**: Demonstrates how to get user details including custom ID information
-- **Token Generation**: Shows how to generate access tokens for identities
+- **Token Generation**: Shows how to generate access tokens for identities with custom IDs
-- **Resource Management**: Proper cleanup of created identities